jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 2-4: March 12, 2021

+**Today's Progress:** I've moved on to the second project in freeCodeCamp's Responsive Web Design certification.
+HTML is coded and I'm now figuring out how to get the CSS working.

+**Thoughts:** I'm hoping I can add in a little JavaScript to display some images after the user submits their info (kind of like a Buzzfeed quiz).

+Also, I need to get back into the habit of consistently logging my progress.
+I definitely found it motivating the first time around.

 ### Day 1: March 8, 2021

 **Today's Progress:** Finished a responsive tribute page I made for Timnit Gebru as part of freeCodeCamp's Responsive Web Design certification.